seguri/thumb-key/README.md

 - [x] Move app to a new package
 - [x] Display static text on the left of the keyboard
+- [x] Insert static text where the cursor is
 - [ ] Display dynamic text based on user-input on the left of the keyboard
 - [ ] Import a working Kotlin Trie (prefix-tree) implementation
 - [ ] Load a dictionary of desired words (e.g. "comunque", "perché", etc.)